 Building Code

-The City complies with the Federal Americans with Disabilities Act (ADA) and the most recent California Building Code regulations.
+The City complies with the Federal Americans with Disabilities Act (ADA).
+The City adopted the 2023 Los Angeles County Building Code, which included the and the 2022 most recent California Building Code regulations (Commerce Municipal Code Chapter 15.07).